Best Homemade Cherry Pie

 Adam and Joanne's Tips

-• For canned cherries: Use 4 cups of canned or bottled cherries, drained with about 1/3 cup cherry juice reserved for adding to the cherry filling.
+• Cherries: I prefer this pie with fresh cherries.
+If you use frozen cherries, thaw them first, and drain of extra liquid.
+I highly recommend using fresh cherries, but you can use 4 cups of canned or bottled cherries, drained with about 1/3 cup of cherry juice reserved for adding to the cherry filling.

 Nutrition Per Serving Serving Size 1/8 of pie / Calories 515 / Protein 6 g / Carbohydrate 66 g / Dietary Fiber 3 g / Total Sugars 30 g / Total Fat 26 g / Saturated Fat 17 g / Cholesterol 91 mg